 Disaster loan programs for businesses that were affected by the coronavirus outbreak are not eligible for the SBA Debt Relief Program.
 That's because they already come with payment relief built in.

-Economic Injury Disaster Loans (EIDLs) come with the option to postpone repayments for up to one year and an advance of up to $10,000, which you don't have to repay.
+Economic Injury Disaster Loans (EIDLs) come with the option to postpone repayments for up to one year.
+Previously, EIDLs allowed applicants to apply for up to a $10,000 advance in the form of a grant that didn't have to be repaid, but it is no longer issuing advances.
 Paycheck Protection Program (PPP) loans come with six months of deferred repayments and are eligible for up to 100% forgiveness.

 However, other types of disaster loans may be eligible for deferment.